 Clearing Tuesday.
 More Rain Late Wednesday

-CINCINNATI (WXIX) - The low and high temperatures Monday in Cincinnati, through 9PM were 28° and 47°.
-Through 9pm 0.20″ of rain fell in Cincinnati.

-The rain will taper off overnight and end by 7am except for a few lingering brief, light showers in our far eastern counties.
+CINCINNATI (WXIX) - The rain has tapered to a few lingering brief, light showers in our far eastern counties.

 The sky will partially clear Tuesday.
 Wednesday afternoon into Thursday afternoon more rain is on the way.